astrachan163/aether-apothecary/stripe_integration_guide.md

-# Stripe Integration Guide
+# Stripe Integration and Deployment Guide

-Follow these steps to integrate Stripe payments into your application.
+Follow these steps to integrate Stripe payments and deploy your application.

 ## 1. Get Stripe API Keys